seanmd8/Maneuver/README.md

 Gameplay Changelog:

 5/28/24
-- Added 5 new cards with powerful abilities at a cost.
+- Added 6 new cards with powerful abilities at a cost.
+- Added 1 more debuff card.

 5/27/24
 - Added icon to show remaining cards before your deck gets reshuffled.